nakanotsu/osu-get-setid/README.md

 # osu-get-setid
+# You will need -pip install pyperclip- in order to use it.

 This python script will allow you to get all the beatmap id's in your osu folder.
 Simply specify the path to it and the program will copy all found id's to the clipboard in the form of '4561,4,698,..'